lukebart/Turtle_Games_Sales_Analysis/README.md

 Linear Regression: age vs loyalty_points
 - R-Squared: 0.1% of the total variability of y (how many loyalty_points the customer has collected), is explained by the variability of X (the customer age).
 - No correlation between customer age and loyalty_points.
 This model will not be useful in predicting the value of loyalty_points using age.

+# Assignment Activity 2: Making Predictions with Clustering

+We identified 5 cluster groups of customers within the data relating to spending_score and remuneration which can help inform the marketing campaigns at Turtle Games:

+Group 1: low spending_score, low remuneration
+- This group is low risk (low value?), they spend relative to their monthly salary.
+- This group represents 13.55% of the sample data.
+- Average age is 43.5 years old (above average of the dataset which is 39.5).
+- The lowest number of loyalty points collected averaging only 275.

+Targeting this group with a marketing campaign may have relatively low success in terms of new sales becuase this group would be risk adverse to spending beyond their means.

+Group 2: high spending_score, low remuneration
+- This group is high risk and spend beyond their relative means.
+- This group represents 13.45% of the total in this sample data.
+- Average age is 31.6 years old which is the youngest grouping.
+- Loyalty points collected averages 971 (3rd highest).

+This group may purchase impulsively, even though the low yearly income suggests purchases will be less affordable.
+The lower average age indicates that perhaps some of the customers in this group are living at the parent's home.
+Despite the low remuneration, this group should be targeted for marketing purposes.The high spending_score coupled with the low loyalty_points suggests that this group may be interested in promotions or bargain buys (many purchases at low prices).

+Group 3: medium spending_score, medium remuneration
+- This group does not take on any extra risk and tends to spend as anticipated according to the yearly income.
+- This group is the largest cluster and represents 38.70% of the total in this sample data.
+- Average age is 42 years old which is the above the dataset average.
+- Loyalty points collected are quite high at 1,420 (2nd highest).

+This largest group is the 'bread-and-butter' of the business and should never be ignored.
+Average age suggests that they may be long-term loyal customers.

+Group 4: low spending_score, high remuneration
+- This group has lower interest in the products on sale, which can easily be purchased based on the yearly salary.
+- This group represents 16.50% of the total in this sample data.
+- Average age is 40.66 years old which is the above the dataset average.
+- Loyalty points collected are not impressive at 911 (2rd lowest).

+Despite being able to afford to purchase, customers in this group show little interest in the products.
+It may be less cost-effective to target this group with the marketing budget.

+Group 5: high spending_score, high remuneration
+- This group has a great deal of interest in the products on sale, and they can easily afford to purchase more based on the yearly salary.
+- This group represents 17.80% of the total in this sample data (2nd largest group).
+- Average age is 35.60 years old which is the below the dataset average (2nd youngest group).
+- Loyalty points collected are the most impressive at 3,988 (top).

+This group has the most disposable income and doesn't mind spending it, possibly purchasing some of the most expensive products.
+The marketing department should always include this group in any new campaign.